 The RNA Biology Research Unit team studies the biological functions of RNA subcellular localization and how these processes are altered in disease settings.

 The laboratory is affiliated with two of Canada’s top research universities: Université de Montréal (Department of Biochemistry and Molecular Medicine) and McGill University (Division of Experimental Medicine), offering a diverse and multidisciplinary training environment.

 - Director, RNA Biology Research Unit

-- Assistant Research Professor, Department of Biochemistry and Molecular Medicine, Université de Montréal
+- Associate Research Professor, Department of Biochemistry and Molecular Medicine, Université de Montréal

 - Adjunct Professor, Department of Medicine (Division of Experimental Medicine), McGill University

 - Research Scholar, Fonds de recherche du Québec – Santé